wiz0u/WTelegramClient/EXAMPLES.md

 and add at least these variables with adequate value: **api_id, api_hash, phone_number**

 Remember that these are just simple example codes that you should adjust to your needs.
-In real production code, you might want to properly test the success of each operation or handle exceptions.
+In real production code, you might want to properly test the success of each operation or handle exceptions, and avoid calling the same methods (like `Messages_GetAllChats`) repetitively.

 ℹ️ WTelegramClient covers 100% of Telegram Client API, much more than the examples below: check the [full API methods list](https://corefork.telegram.org/methods)!
 More examples can also be found in the [Examples folder](Examples) and in answers to [StackOverflow questions](https://stackoverflow.com/questions/tagged/wtelegramclient).